SAGE-Lab/SpecPro/README.md

       ./gradlew build

-   It will automatically build a .zip and a .tar files in the `build/distribution` directory.
+   It will automatically build a .zip and a .tar files in the `build/distributions` directory.
-   To run snl2fl simply decompress one of the two files and execute the command
+   To run SpecPro simply decompress one of the two files and execute the command

-      ./bin/snl2fl
+      ./bin/SpecPro

    It will prompt the help message showing the list of available options.

-   There are many way to run snl2fl and they differ for the kind of otuput generated.
+   There are many way to run SpecPro and they differ for the kind of output generated.
    There are 4 output provided:

    * SMV with INVAR, generate a NuSMV problem with inequalities managed by INVAR

-         ./bin/snl2fl --nusmv <inputfile> <outputfile>
+         ./bin/SpecPro --nusmv <inputfile> <outputfile>

    * SMV without INVAR generate a NuSMV problem with inequalities written into LTLSPEC

-         ./bin/snl2fl --nusmv --noinvar <inputfile> <outputfile>
+         ./bin/SpecPro --nusmv --noinvar <inputfile> <outputfile>

    * PANDA output, it writes the formula as a LTL, used by PANDA tool

-         ./bin/snl2fl --panda <inputfile> <outputfile>
+         ./bin/SpecPro --panda <inputfile> <outputfile>

    * AALTA output, it writes the formula as a LTL, used by AALTA tool (add --negated option if you want the negated formula)

-         ./bin/snl2fl --aalta <inputfile> <outputfile>
+         ./bin/SpecPro --aalta <inputfile> <outputfile>

    Alternatively, you can run the application directly with gradle, substituting `argN` as needed.